Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 )
 ```

-We will build a retiever that wwill help us to automatically retreive context and send to our llm as query context.
+We will build a retriever that will help us automatically retrieve context and send it to our LLM as query context.

 ```python
 from llama_index.core import QueryBundle